henfiber/hass_speedport_plus_cli/README.md

 **Configure the router IP**

-If the IP of your router is not `192.168.1.1` or if you want to use a hostname, then supply the http base url (including `http://` but without a trailing slash `/`) as the first argument (quoted).
+If the IP of your router is not `192.168.1.1` or if you want to use a hostname, then change `command:` above with the correct http base url
+(including `http://` but without a trailing slash `/`) as the first argument (quoted).
 For instance if the IP of your router is `10.0.50.1` change the configuration above as follows:

 ```